jeremyclark13/automatic-theme-plugin-update/readme.md

 * api (Folder to upload to server where updates will be housed)
 	* .htaccess (set Options+Indexes to allow checking to work properly)
 	* index.php (holds code used to check request for new versions)
+        * packages.php (file containing all info about plugins and themes)
-	* download.php (one-time download key generating/validating file)
+	* download.php (validates md5 key of date and package zip file)
-	* update (folder to hold all zip file updates for url masking)
+	* update (folder to hold all zip file updates for url masking - protected by .htaccess to disallow file listings)

+* update (default folder for holding theme and plugin zip files)
+        * .htaccess (prevents indexing and viewing of any zip files in directory)

 * plugin (folder for adding plugin update checking)
 	* test-plugin-update (simple plugin folder to show how update functions work)
 		* test-plugin-update.php (example plugin that only checks for updates to server)